 The Bible never specifically addresses the issue of abortion.
 However, there are numerous teachings in Scripture that make it abundantly clear what God’s view of abortion is.

 Jeremiah 1:5 tells us that God knows us before He forms us in the womb.
 Psalm 139:13–16 speaks of God’s active role in our creation and formation in the womb.
 Exodus 21:22–25 prescribes the same penalty—death—for someone who causes the death of a baby in the womb as for someone who commits murder.
-This clearly indicates that God considers a baby in the womb to be just as much of a human being as a full-grown adult.
-For the Christian, abortion is not a matter of a woman’s right to choose.
-It is a matter of the life or death of a human being made in God’s image (Genesis 1:26–27; 9:6).
+This law and its punishment clearly indicate that God considers a baby in the womb to be just as much a human being as a full-grown adult.
+For the Christian, abortion is not a matter of a woman’s right to choose to have a baby.
+The baby is already present and living.
+Abortion is a matter of the life or death of a human being made in God’s image (Genesis 1:26–27; 9:6).

 What does the Bible say about abortion?
 Simply put, abortion is murder.
 It is the killing of a human being created in the image of God.

 A common argument against the Christian stance on abortion is “What about cases of rape and/or incest?”
 As emotionally difficult as it would be to face a pregnancy resulting from rape or incest, is the murder of a baby the solution?
 Two wrongs do not make a right.
 Intentionally killing the unborn child is not the answer.
 Also, keep in mind that having an abortion is itself a traumatic experience.
 It seems nonsensical to add an additional trauma to the woman.
 Too, abortion can be a means of rapists covering up their crimes.
 For example, if a minor is molested and becomes pregnant and then is taken to have an abortion, the molestation could continue without penalty.
 Abortion will never erase the pain of rape or incest, but it very well may add to it.